Skip to main content

 But a week later, that ache is a burning sensation that won't go away.

-Repetitive Strain Injury (RSI) is the silent career-killer for developers, writers, and anyone who makes a living at a keyboard.
-It doesn't happen overnight, and unfortunately, it doesn't heal overnight either.
+Repetitive Strain Injury (RSI) is a real concern for developers, writers, and anyone who spends long days at a keyboard.
+It doesn't happen overnight, and it usually should not be treated with one quick fix.

-To understand why voice typing helps, you have to understand what typing actually does to your arms.
+To understand why voice typing helps, it helps to look at what long typing sessions ask of your arms.

 How Voice Typing Breaks the Cycle

-Voice typing isn't just about speed (though it is faster); it's about mechanical offloading.
+Voice typing isn't just about speed; it's about mechanical offloading.

 The "Hybrid Workflow" for Recovery